MyAnna Buring: Theatre

-Buring played the lead as Vera in Mathilde Dratwa's 'Milk and Gall' in South London's Theatre503.
+Buring played the lead as Vera in Mathilde Dratwa's Milk and Gall in South London's Theatre503.
 The show ran from 2 to 27 November 2021.

 Personal life

-In May 2017, she gave birth to a son.
-Buring is private about her personal life.
+In May 2017, Buring gave birth to a son.
+In 2022, she opened up about her experience with perinatal depression, but generally prefers to keep the details of her personal life private.